filippomazzoli/filippomazzoli.github.io/_pages/amsucr2024.md

 ## How to get to Riverside

-If you are landing at Ontario International Airport, the best way to get to Riverside (and your hotel) is by taking an Uber or a Lyft.
-Usually the waiting time is not long, but make sure to check both apps, sometimes Uber is not very reliable.
-The same suggestions apply to go from Riverside to Ontario's airport.
+If you land at Ontario International Airport, the best way to get to Riverside (and your hotel) is by taking an Uber or a Lyft.
+Usually, the waiting time is not long, but make sure to check both apps; sometimes, Uber is not very reliable.
+The same suggestions apply to going from Riverside to Ontario’s airport.

-To go from [Courtyard Riverside UCR Hotel](https://maps.app.goo.gl/DBfYYo3Rn7BqqkNW8) to the university campus, you can either go by walk (approx 20 minutes) or catch the bus line 1.
+To go from [Courtyard Riverside UCR Hotel](https://maps.app.goo.gl/DBfYYo3Rn7BqqkNW8) to the university campus, you can either walk there (approx 20 minutes) or catch the bus line 1.
 Your stop is UCR-Bannockburn Village.
-To go from your hotel or from the campus to downtown Riverside, you can take the bus line 1 from UCR-Bannockburn Village and stop at University Ave-Market St.
+To go from your hotel or the campus to downtown Riverside, you can take the bus line 1 from UCR-Bannockburn Village and stop at University Ave-Market St.

 ## Dining

 Unfortunately several of the dining options on campus are not available during the weekend.
-However, at 10-15 minutes by walk from our seminar room there are a few restaurants that we can go to in [this area](https://maps.app.goo.gl/woByKY2gg6mcUwTQ6).
+However, at a 10-15-minute walk from our seminar room, there are a few restaurants that we can go to in [this area](https://maps.app.goo.gl/woByKY2gg6mcUwTQ6).

-On Saturday night, we are planning to go to downtown to have dinner (and maybe a drink, for the ones that are interested).
-Here is a good [tacos place](https://maps.app.goo.gl/PYRoELuRQK9tAWyM8) that we could visit.
-If we don't find enough place for everyone there (we cannot reserve a table in advance at Tio's Tacos, unfortunately), we can just cross the street and move to the [Food Lab](https://maps.app.goo.gl/j6TFC6vWgF7NGoCs6).
+On Saturday night, we are planning to go downtown to have dinner (and maybe a drink, for the ones who are interested).
+Here is a good [taco place](https://maps.app.goo.gl/PYRoELuRQK9tAWyM8) that we could visit.
+If we don’t find enough space for everyone there (we cannot reserve a table in advance at Tio’s Tacos, unfortunately), we can just cross the street and move to the [Food Lab](https://maps.app.goo.gl/j6TFC6vWgF7NGoCs6).

 #### Organizers